mingdachen/mVGVAE/README.md

 # mVGVAE
-Code, data, and pretrained models for the paper "[Controllable Paraphrasing and Translation with a Syntactic Exemplar](https://arxiv.org/abs/2010.05856)"
+Data for the paper "[Exemplar-Controllable Paraphrasing and Translation using Bitext](https://arxiv.org/abs/2010.05856)"

 ## Resources